12 top tips to help you build great client surveys

 However, this makes collating and analysing the responses a more onerous task.
 It should be a secondary option, used only where the combination of electronic survey and email isn’t appropriate.

 Before sending the survey to your clients we recommend two stages of testing.
 Firstly, test the survey with members of your team, asking them to complete it multiple times, giving different answers on each occasion.
 Secondly, test the survey with a small selection of hand-picked clients who you trust to give honest feedback on the questions (the content and style) and the ease of use.

 The survey can then be refined as necessary before sending it to your clients.

 This testing stage is vital and shouldn’t be overlooked.
 It will help you identify any errors or weaknesses in the survey which will compromise the results.
 Having the survey proofread is also important; typos reduce confidence and make you look unprofessional.

 7. Decide how long you will leave it open

 We recommend against leaving the survey open indefinitely.

-A fixed period of say two or three weeks will create a sense of urgency and allow you to send a follow-up email to those who have not responded reminding them of the closing date.
+A fixed period of, say, two or three weeks will create a sense of urgency.
+It also allows you to send a follow-up email to those who have not responded, reminding them of the closing date.

-It will also create a cut-off date when you can start to analyse and use the data.
+It will also create a cut-off date after which you can start to analyse and use the data.

 8. Send the survey